-We represent millions of Americans and tens of thousands of health care professionals with a profound concern about abortion, and particularly about the conscience rights of health care professionals and facilities.
+We represent millions of Americans and tens of thousands of health care professionals with a profound concern about abortion, and particularly about the conscience rights of health care professionals and facilities who choose not to participate in this controversial practice.
 Federal laws protecting conscientious objection to abortion have been approved for decades by Congresses and Presidents of both parties.
-Even many "prochoice" Americans realize that the logic of their position requires them to respect a choice not to be involved in abortion.
-Yet it is increasingly clear that the current laws offer far less protection in practice than in theory.
+Even many "pro-choice" Americans realize that the logic of their position requires them to respect a choice not to be involved in abortion.
+Yet, with violations of federal conscience laws occurring in California, New York, Washington, Alaska, Illinois, and most recently Oregon, it is increasingly clear that the current laws offer far less protection in practice than in theory.

 For example, the state of California in 2014 began demanding that all health plans under the jurisdiction of the state's Department of Managed Health Care -- even those purchased by churches and other religious organizations -- cover elective abortions for any reason, including late-term abortions and those performed for reasons of "sex selection."
 No exemption of any kind is allowed.
 This policy flagrantly violates the Weldon amendment, which has been part of the annual Labor/HHS appropriations laws for over a decade.
-Yet the HHS Office for Civil Rights has not acted on the complaints that were filed against this coercive mandate over a year ago, despite Congress's demand for swift action in its report language accompanying the final Labor/HHS appropriations acts for FY 2015 and FY 2016.
-Moreover, an attempt by that agency to enforce Weldon could revive a legal challenge to this law by California and other states, based on the law's broad denial of all Labor/HHS funds to a governmental body that violates it.
+Yet, in response to complaints filed against this policy, the HHS Office for Civil Rights declared on June 21, 2016 that the State of California may continue forcing all health plans under its jurisdiction to cover elective abortions in violation of the plain text of Weldon.
+Moreover, an attempt by HHS to enforce Weldon could revive a legal challenge to this law by California and other states, based on the law's broad denial of all Labor/HHS funds to a governmental body that violates it.
 And Weldon and other federal conscience laws do not authorize a "private right of action" allowing the victims of discrimination to sue on their own behalf, and allowing courts to take measured action to end this discrimination.

 Such loopholes in current laws are addressed by the Conscience Protection Act (H.R.
-4828), introduced on March 22 by Reps.
-John Fleming, M.D.
-(R-LA) and Vicky Hartzler (R-MO).
-This Act is very similar to the Abortion Non-Discrimination provision that for the last three years has been part of the House's Labor/HHS appropriations bills.
+644), introduced on January 24 by Reps.
+Diane Black (R-TN) and Jeff Fortenberry (R-NE).
+This Act is identical to the Conscience Protection Act of 2016 (S. 304) that passed the House on July 13, 2016 on a bi-partisan vote of 245-182 and has been part of the House's Labor/HHS appropriations bills for the last few years.
 It takes the core policy of Weldon -- protecting those who decline to perform, pay for, refer for, or provide coverage for abortion - and writes it into permanent law.
 It clarifies the protections of Weldon, and adds a private right of action to enforce this law and other longstanding conscience laws on abortion.
 This will help nurses and other health professionals like Cathy DeCarlo, threatened with loss of their careers and livelihoods if they do not assist in abortions, whose cases have sometimes languished for years at the HHS Office for Civil Rights.